-To answer this question you will need to seek information from the planning department of the local jurisdiction where the site is located.
+To answer this question, you will need to seek information from the planning department of the local jurisdiction where the site is located.
 Information on regional or local plans can often be found on the website of the city or county in which the site is found.
-Useful search phrases include: "watershed plan", "water quality", or "wetland protection".
+Useful search phrases include: "watershed plan," "water quality," or "wetland protection."

-If the basin in which the wetland is found has a Total Maximum Daily Loads (TMDL) plan (also called a Water Cleanup Plan) developed for it, then answer YES for this question.
+If the basin in which the wetland is found has a Total Maximum Daily Loads (TMDL) plan (also called a Water Cleanup Plan or Water Quality Improvement Project) developed for it, then answer YES for this question.
 It is assumed that all wetlands are valuable in a basin where water quality is poor enough to require a TMDL.
-The Department of Ecology's website lists all the bodies of water that have TMDLs: http://www.ecy.wa.gov/programs/wq/tmdl/TMDLsbyWria/TMDLbyWria.html.
+The Department of Ecology's Water Quality Improvement Projects75 website lists all the bodies of water that have TMDLs.